rentle/embed-rentle/readme.txt

 == Frequently Asked Questions ==

-= Does Rentle cost something? =
+= Does Twice Commerce cost something? =

 We have four plans: FREE, DISCOVER, BUILD, and ADVANCE.
 The FREE plan doesn’t cost anything.
 The paid plans start at $19.50/month.
 Learn more about the Plans [here](https://www.twicecommerce.com/pricing).

 = Do I need a credit card to sign up? =

-Nope, you can start with Rentle Free, our forever-free plan.
+Nope, you can start with Twice Commerce Free, our forever-free plan.

 = What is the right plan for me? =